 (b) to ensure that the combined liability of a taxpayer under this Act and the corresponding Land Tax Act is as nearly as possible the same as the taxpayer’s liability would be under the corresponding Land Tax Act alone if the Commonwealth places in Western Australia were not Commonwealth places.

 ”.

-”.